thenickdude/PlanC/Readme.md

 Commands:
-  recover-key   - Recover your backup encryption key from a CrashPlan ADB directory list          - List all filenames that were ever in the backup (incl deleted) list-detailed - List the newest version of files in the backup (add --at for other times) list-all      - List all versions of the files in the backup
+  recover-key   - Recover your backup encryption key from a CrashPlan ADB directory derive-key    - Derive an encryption key from an archive password list          - List all filenames that were ever in the backup (incl deleted) list-detailed - List the newest version of files in the backup (add --at for other times) list-all      - List all versions of the files in the backup